-We’ve helped thousands of new grads manage and eliminate over $700 million in student loan debt.
-Two of the top questions we get at FitBUX are: “What is student loan consolidation?” and “Should I consolidate my student loans?”
-We touch on this topic in our Student Loan Repayment guide.
-However, this article digs deeper into student loan consolidation.
+We’ve helped thousands of new grads manage and eliminate over $1.4 billion in student loan debt.
+Two of the top questions we get at FitBUX are: “What is student loan consolidation?” and “Is consolidation right for me?”
+I will answer those questions in this article.

 This article covers the 4 topics you need to know about student loan consolidation, including:

-- Reasons why you wouldn’t want to consolidate
+- Reasons why you want to avoid consolidation

 Student loan consolidation occurs when you have multiple loans and you merge them.
 Thus, instead of having multiple loans you have one big loan.
-The most common student loan consolidation is a direct consolidation loan.
+The most common type is a direct consolidation loan.
 This is a government program that allows you to combine multiple federal student loans.

 The interest rate on the one big merged loan is the weighted average of your prior loans.
 For example, let’s assume you have two loans.
 Each loan has a balance of $10,000.
 One has an interest rate of 6% and the other 8%.
 Your consolidated loan would have a principal balance of $20,000 with a 7% interest rate.

-The key thing to understand is consolidation, by itself, neither reduces your monthly payment and doesn’t save money.
+The key thing to understand is consolidation, by itself, neither reduces your monthly payment nor does it save you money!